stasiselectronics/MicroBBPS/docs/board/assembly.md

 ## Voltage Regulators

-These components have small lettering on them that be used to tell them apart.
+These components have small lettering on them that can be used to tell them apart.
 If you have trouble reading them, you can try using the zoom on a digital camera and light directed at an angle to catch the lettering.

 <figure class="half" >
 	<img style="display: block;margin-left: auto;margin-right: auto;" src="{{site.baseurl}}/docs/board/assembly_assets/U1.jpg"/>